Abandoned & Little-Known Airfields:

 Strangely, the adjacent Haverhill Tideside Airport had "reappeared" on the chart.

-The only photo which has been located showing Haverhill Riverside Airport in operation was a 1971 aerial view.
+The earliest aerial photo which has been located of Haverhill Riverside Airport was a 1971 aerial view.

 It depicted the field as having a single northeast/southwest runway,